iwasborninbali/therapist_o3_cloud_run/LOCAL_DEPLOY.md

 2. ✅ Builds Docker image
 3. ✅ Pushes to Google Artifact Registry
 4. ✅ Deploys to Cloud Run
-5. ✅ Configures Telegram webhook
+5. ✅ Configures Telegram webhook (if env vars updated)
 6. ✅ Outputs service URL

+## Deployment Options:

+- **Full deployment** (default): Updates both Docker image and environment variables
+- **Image-only deployment** (`--skip-env-vars`): Only updates the Docker image, preserves existing environment variables in Cloud Run.
+Use this when you only want to deploy code changes without modifying service configuration.

 ## Manual Steps (if script fails):